Military necessity

-Military necessity, along with distinction, and proportionality, are three important principles of international humanitarian law governing the legal use of force in an armed conflict.
+Military necessity, along with distinction and proportionality, is one of three key principles of international humanitarian law governing the legal use of force in an armed conflict.
+Under the principle of military necessity, a decision must be necessary for a legitimate military purpose.

 Attacks

-Military necessity is governed by several constraints: an attack or action must be intended to help in the military defeat of the enemy; it must be an attack on a military objective; and the harm caused to civilians or civilian property must be proportional and not "excessive in relation to the concrete and direct military advantage anticipated".
+Military necessity is governed by several constraints: an attack or action must be intended to help in the military defeat of the enemy; it must be an attack on a military objective; and the harm caused to civilians or civilian property must be proportionate and not "excessive in relation to the concrete and direct military advantage anticipated".

-Luis Moreno-Ocampo, Chief Prosecutor at the International Criminal Court, investigated allegations of war crimes during the 2003 invasion of Iraq and he published an open letter containing his findings.
-In a section titled "Allegations concerning War Crimes " he did not call it military necessity but summed up the term:
+Luis Moreno-Ocampo was the Chief Prosecutor of the International Criminal Court that investigated allegations of war crimes during the 2003 invasion of Iraq and he published an open letter containing his findings.
+In a section titled "Allegations concerning War Crimes" he did not call it military necessity but summed up the term:

 Under international humanitarian law and the Rome Statute, the death of civilians during an armed conflict, no matter how grave and regrettable, does not in itself constitute a war crime.
 International humanitarian law and the Rome Statute permit belligerents to carry out proportionate attacks against military objectives, even when it is known that some civilian deaths or injuries will occur.
-A crime occurs if there is an intentional attack directed against civilians (principle of distinction) (Article 8(2)(b)(i)) or an attack is launched on a military objective in the knowledge that the incidental civilian injuries would be clearly excessive in relation to the anticipated military advantage (principle of proportionality) (Article 8(2)(b)(iv).
+A crime occurs if there is an intentional attack directed against civilians (principle of distinction) (Article 8(2)(b)(i)) or an attack is launched on a military objective in the knowledge that the incidental civilian injuries would be clearly excessive in relation to the anticipated military advantage (principle of proportionality) (Article 8(2)(b)(iv)).

 Article 8(2)(b)(iv) criminalizes:

 Intentionally launching an attack in the knowledge that such attack will cause incidental loss of life or injury to civilians or damage to civilian objects or widespread, long-term and severe damage to the natural environment which would be clearly excessive in relation to the concrete and direct overall military advantage anticipated;

 Article 8(2)(b)(iv) draws on the principles in Article 51(5)(b) of the 1977 Additional Protocol I to the 1949 Geneva Conventions, but restricts the criminal prohibition to cases that are "clearly" excessive.
-The application of Article 8(2)(b)(iv) requires, inter alia, an assessment of:
+The application of Article 8(2)(b)(iv) requires, among other things, an assessment of:

 (a) the anticipated civilian damage or injury;